Kerio/hashdb/README.md

 To compile HashDB with boost compiled from sources, do the following:

+If you have WGET and UNZIP installed on your system, you can download and compile boost with the included batch file `fetch_compile_boost.bat`:
+* Edit the ADDRESS_MODEL and MSVC_TOOLSET variables in the `fetch_compile_boost.bat` batch file.
+* Run the batch.

+Otherwise download and compile boost manually:
-* Download boost 1.56 or newer and unpack it.
+* Download boost 1.62 or newer and unpack it.
-* Create directory for the target, e.g. "deps/boost_1_56_0"
+* Create directory for the target, e.g. "deps\boost_1_62_0_vs10.0_64"
 * Run `bootstrap.bat`
-* Run `bjam --prefix=...\deps\boost_1_56_0 toolset=msvc-10.0 address-model=64 --without-mpi --without-python --without-graph --without-graph_parallel --without-wave install`
+* Run `bjam --prefix=...\deps\deps\boost_1_62_0_vs10.0_64 toolset=msvc-10.0 address-model=64 --without-mpi --without-python --without-graph --without-graph_parallel --without-wave install`

 The address-model should be either 32 or 64 depending on your compilation target.

 ### 2. Configuring path to boost headers and libraries

+If you use boost version different than 1.62 or if you do not follow the above directory conventions, you need to configure path to boost headers and libraries:
 * In Visual Studio 2010, open the solution build\VS2010\HashDB.sln
+* Choose your target platform (Win32 or x64) in the Solution Platforms drop-down list.
 * Click on "Property Manager" on the bottom of the left pane (you may need to enable advanced features if you are using VS 2010 Express Edition)
 * Expand the "tool" project until you find a property sheet called "boost32" or "boost64" (depending on the chosen address model), and double-click it.
-* Edit C/C++ / General / Additional Include Directories, change the path to boost includes.
+* Edit C/C++ / General / Additional Include Directories, change the path to your boost includes.
-* Edit Linker / General / Additional Library Directories, change the to boost libraries.
+* Edit Linker / General / Additional Library Directories, change the to your boost libraries.

 ### 3. Optional step: Installing Python